 This course is under constant revision in order to improve the learning outcomes for all students.
-Please forward any feedback (positive or negative) on the course to the course convener or via the Course and Teaching Evaluation and Improvement Process.
+Please forward any feedback (positive or negative) on the course to the course convener or via the myExperience process.
 You can also provide feedback to ELSOC who will raise your concerns at student focus group meetings.
 As a result of previous feedback obtained for this course and in our efforts to provide a rich and meaningful learning experience, we have continued to evaluate and modify our delivery and assessment methods.
+Specifically with respect to 2020 feedback, assignment 1 has been made a group activity to increase student interaction.